 That’s because proteins are abundant in so many different foodstuffs.

-Which foods contain many proteins?
+Which foods contain most proteins?

 Your RDA of protein is about 0.8g per kilogram of body weight.
 For women this averages out at around 46g, while for men the number is a little higher at 56g.

 The traditional sources of protein that we’re all familiar with are Animal products such as eggs, cheese, pork, turkey, and tuna.

 However, many plant-based foods are remarkably rich in protein: tofu, nuts (such as almonds, Brazil nuts, peanuts), legumes (such as red lentils, chickpeas), oatmeal and also vegetables such as broccoli or spinach.